Instructions related to studying practices for students

 If your practical training is cancelled, find compensatory studies from SAMK’s study selection and the courses on CampusOnline or from the open university courses offered by other higher education institutions.
 SAMK’s study selection can best be found under the course descriptions on the study guide (SAMK websites, Shortcuts, Study Guide).
 Limit the search with a time period (e.g. starting date 1 August 2020 and ending date 31 December 2020) and conduct the search.
 You can also limit the search by location, group or degree program.

 Instructions for students attending simulations and other situations practicing manual skills:

 These instructions will be updated following the changes in the coronavirus situation and instructions related to that, as well as specified when propositions or observations for specifications are made.

-- All degree students arriving from abroad will be quarantined for 2 weeks upon arrival
+- All degree students arriving from abroad will be quarantined in accordance with THL instructions

 - You can attend a simulation only when healthy